The River Casino Poker Room Review

 The player type and quality at the River varied as much as the dealer quality.
 Player ages ranged from 20 to near 90.
 Playing styles crossed age barriers.
 There were many rocks, both young and old, only playing top hands in position.
 There were many others splashing aggressively in half the pots.
 When I 3-bet my first hand, I was called by 4 other players on an 8-handed table.
 That kind of play continued throughout.

-The tournament structure we played (see below) fueled some of this dichotomy, calling for rather extreme playing styles.
+The tournament structure we played (no longer active) fueled some of this dichotomy, calling for rather extreme playing styles.
 However, with some exceptions, hands were generally not executed with a high level of skill.

 Players were mostly friendly and respectful of one another, although there are clearly some rivalries and old wounds at the table.
 One regular tended to get on a lot of players nerves both times we played.
 By the rather aggressive reaction around the table, this is clearly an ongoing issue.